 I remember when in computer science class in school we had to create a non-deterministic method using a neural network to teach it to recognise images.
 Although I didn’t know much about art at the time, by using samples of works by Picasso, Van Gogh, Rembrandt or

 Monet, we were able to teach the neural network the style of an artist’s brush.
-Thanks to this, when we added other paintings by the famous masters, it was able to recognise their authors on its own.
+Thanks to this, when we added other paintings by the famous masters, it was able to recognize their authors on its own.

-Artificial intelligence used to help doctors or diagnostic processes is all about using the experience and patterns that we have in order to teach the neural network to recognise samples it has not encountered before.
-To sum up, just as in the development of our civilisation we dealt with collective learning, thanks to artificial intelligence and the use of non-deterministic methods in diagnostics, we can share the experience of all doctors and create a digital community that can save human lives.
+Artificial intelligence used to help doctors or diagnostic processes is all about using the experience and patterns that we have in order to teach the neural network to recognize samples it has not encountered before.
+To sum up, just as in the development of our civilization we dealt with collective learning, thanks to artificial intelligence and the use of non-deterministic methods in diagnostics, we can share the experience of all doctors and create a digital community that can save human lives.

-We should keep in mind, however, that artificial intelligence does not only present opportunities, but also risks.
+We should keep in mind, however, that artificial intelligence does not only present opportunities but also risks.
 I don’t mean like the scenes straight from the Terminator movies in which humanity is destroyed, but the risk of an ordinary, “human” mistake.
 AI may help support the diagnostic process, but it should not replace diagnosticians.
 Its role is to help doctors and radiologists, especially those with less experience.
 Time is a key factor in the diagnosis of cancer.
 However, for a diagnosis to be confirmed in Europe, two doctors are needed, so sometimes we have to wait longer for it.
 In the United States, on the other hand, one doctor is enough, but there are more errors in the descriptions.
-So we have to determine what is more important to us, time or more effective diagnosis?
+So, we have to determine what is more important to us, time or more effective diagnosis?

-We hope that thanks to the non-deterministic method of diagnosing brain tumours we are currently working on, we will no longer have to make this choice.
-The doctor, and perhaps even the patient, will be helped by a diagnosis prepared by artificial intelligence in real time.
+We hope that thanks to the non-deterministic method of diagnosing brain tumors we are currently working on, we will no longer have to make this choice.
+The doctor, and perhaps even the patient, will be helped by a diagnosis prepared by artificial intelligence in real-time.
 The results of such diagnosis are always given with probability.
 Billennium, together with the Maria Curie-Skłodowska University in Lublin, has so far managed to achieve over 80% efficiency on a specific data sample used to teach our neural network.
 We are taking the next step and will continue to teach using image samples from daily tests.
 It’s a long road, but I believe the next step will be to share this solution and help humanity fight cancer around the world.